 Who is my Distribution Network Operator (DNO)?

-A DNO, or distribution network operator, is a company that owns and operates the network of towers and cables that carry low-voltage electricity to our homes and businesses from the electricity transmission network.
+A DNO is a company that owns and operates the electricity or gas infrastructure that connects your property to the national grid.
+A DNO owns the network of towers and cables that carry low-voltage electricity to our homes and businesses from the electricity transmission network.

 Great Britain has 14 different DNO regions.
 However, they are managed by just six distribution companies, or DNOs.